dspeterson/dory/doc/dev_info.md

-## Modifying Bruce's Implementation
+## Modifying Dory's Implementation

-Before making code changes, it is helpful to become familiar with Bruce's build system, which is based on [SCons](http://www.scons.org/).
+Before making code changes, it is helpful to become familiar with Dory's build system, which is based on [SCons](http://www.scons.org/).

 ### Build System

 Files [SConstruct](../SConstruct) and [src/SConscript](../src/SConscript)
 contain the build configuration.
-As shown [here](build_install.md#building-bruce-directly), to build something, first source the file [bash_defs](../bash_defs) in the root of Bruce's Git repository.
+As shown [here](build_install.md#building-dory-directly), to build something, first source the file [bash_defs](../bash_defs) in the root of Dory's Git repository.
 Then `cd` into the `src` directory or any directory beneath `src` and use the `build` command to build a particular target.
 In general, to build an executable you simply specify its name when invoking the `build` command.